Frohly-Constance/Course_Econometrics/README.md

 # ScPoEconometrics Slide Host

-* Here you can look at the slide for the [Econometrics](https://github.com/Frohly-Constance/Course_Econometrics) course 2025 version by Constance Frohly (forked from ScPoEconometrics by Florian Oswald).
+* Here you can look at the slide for the [Econometrics](https://github.com/Frohly-Constance/Course_Econometrics) course 2025 version by Constance Frohly (forked from the ScPoEconometrics course by Florian Oswald).
 * This repo is frequently updated, so check back often.